U.S. Energy Information Administration logo

 Energy from the sun

-The sun has produced energy for billions of years and is the ultimate source for all of the energy sources and fuels that we use.
-People have used the sun's rays (solar radiation) for thousands of years for warmth and to dry meat, fruit, and grains.
-Over time, people developed technologies to collect solar energy for heat and to convert it into electricity.
+The sun has been producing energy for billions of years, and it’s the original source for nearly all the energy we use.
+People have used the sun's rays (solar radiation) for thousands of years for warmth and for drying food.
+Over time, we’ve developed technologies to capture solar energy for heat and to convert it into electricity.

 The sun